akashgoyal20ag-design/personal-work/README.md

 # personal-work
-this is my First repository in Github
+This is my First repository in GitHub
+Author - Aakash Goyal